Montana AG raises concerns about credit card companies tracking firearm purchases - NewsBreak

 Montana AG raises concerns about credit card companies tracking firearm purchases

-Attorney General Austin Knudsen.
-(Provided by the Montana Attorney General's Office for the Daily Montanan.)
+Montana Attorney General Austin Knudsen is leading a group of attorneys general, including Arkansas Attorney General Leslie Rutledge, in calling out a handful of financial institutions for a new policy that would track and monitor firearm purchases.

-Montana Attorney General Austin Knudsen is leading a group of attorneys general in calling out a handful of financial institutions for a new policy that would track and monitor firearm purchases.
+At the center of the coalition’s ire is recent action taken by the International Organization for Standardization — a worldwide federation of national standards bodies —that would create a Merchant Category Code for gun stores to use when processing credit and debit card transactions.

 “It’s extremely disappointing to see credit card companies cave to pressure from international bodies and adopt this measure that will do nothing to improve public safety,” Knudsen said in a press release.
 “Instead, it invites potential future invasions of consumer privacy and further coordination between corporations and government agencies to erode Americans’ fundamental right to keep and bear arms.”